 - Level 1: Unadjusted quoted prices in active markets that are accessible at the measurement date for identical, unrestricted assets or liabilities.
-The Company's Level 1 assets are investments in money market mutual funds, government agency bonds, United States treasuries, municipal bonds, corporate notes, and certificates of deposit. - Level 2: Quoted prices for similar assets or liabilities in active markets; or observable prices that are based on observable market data, based on directly or indirectly market-corroborated inputs.
-The Company's Level 2 assets and liabilities are interest rate swaps and foreign currency forward contracts. - Level 3: Unobservable inputs that are supported by little or no market activity, and are developed based on the best information available given the circumstances.
+The Company's Level 1 assets are investments in money market mutual funds, government agency bonds, United States treasuries, corporate notes, and certificates of deposit. - Level 2: Quoted prices for similar assets or liabilities in active markets; or observable prices that are based on observable market data, based on directly or indirectly market-corroborated inputs.
+The Company's Level 2 assets are investments in municipal bonds and its Level 2 liabilities are interest rate swaps. - Level 3: Unobservable inputs that are supported by little or no market activity, and are developed based on the best information available given the circumstances.
 The Company has no Level 3 assets.